-Once a student is classified, he cannot change his classification without the written approval of the Registrar or Dean of the College.
+Once a student is classified, he cannot change his classification without the written approval of the Registrar or President.

 Students attempting to transfer from one group to another at the beginning of the sophomore year may find it difficult to meet graduation requirements.